Skip to main content

 In addition, a group of officials working for the Ministry of Youth are responsible for developing and implementing youth policy: they are known as CEPJs - Youth and Non-Formal Education Advisors (Conseillers d’éducation populaire et de jeunesse), and generally work alongside IJSs - Youth and Sports Inspectors (inspecteurs de la jeunesse et des sports).

-Ministry of Sport
+Ministry in charge of Sport

 The Ministry of Sport and the Ministry for Youth, along with their decentralised services, organise training and the awarding of vocational State qualifications in socio-cultural and sports facilitation.

-The Ministry for Cultural Affairs
+The Ministry in charge of Cultural Affairs

 The Ministry of Agriculture